 I ask people of conscience to study the past and to envision the future of this extraordinary country.
 Democracy is only as strong as the people who define it, form it, and sustain it with their actions.
 The America I know must rise to its promise of being “The land of the free and the home of the brave.”

-Bernard Marks of Sacramento is a survivor of the Holocaust who founded the Eleanor J. Marks Foundation, publishing essays of schoolchildren about victims of the Holocaust.
-He has spent decades traveling the world to educate the younger generation about the history of the Holocaust.
-He can be contacted at email@example.com.
+Bernard Marks of Sacramento, who died in 2018, was a survivor of the Holocaust who founded the Eleanor J. Marks Foundation, publishing essays of schoolchildren about victims of the Holocaust.
+The Bee is republishing this essay, which originally ran in March 2017.